steqeq/0000/docs/conceptual/gpu-arch/mi300-mi200-performance-counters.rst

 ==============================================================

 .. csv-table::
-  :widths: 30, 70
   :header: "Hardware counter", "Definition"

-  "``ALUStalledByLDS``", "Percentage of GPU time ALU units are stalled due to the LDS input queue being full or the output queue not being ready.
-Reduce this by reducing the LDS bank conflicts or the number of LDS accesses if possible.
-Value range: 0% (optimal) to 100%."
+  "``ALUStalledByLDS``", "Percentage of GPU time ALU units are stalled due to the LDS input queue being full or the output queue not being ready (value range: 0% (optimal) to 100%)"
-  "``FetchSize``", "Total kilobytes fetched from the video memory.
-This is measured with all extra fetches and any cache or memory effects taken into account."
+  "``FetchSize``", "Total kilobytes fetched from the video memory; measured with all extra fetches and any cache or memory effects taken into account"
-  "``FlatLDSInsts``", "Average number of flat instructions that read from or write to LDS, executed per work item (affected by flow control)."
+  "``FlatLDSInsts``", "Average number of flat instructions that read from or write to LDS, run per work item (affected by flow control)"
-  "``FlatVMemInsts``", "Average number of flat instructions that read from or write to the video memory, executed per work item (affected by flow control).
-Includes flat instructions that read from or write to scratch."
+  "``FlatVMemInsts``", "Average number of flat instructions that read from or write to the video memory, run per work item (affected by flow control).
+Includes flat instructions that read from or write to scratch"
-  "``GDSInsts``", "Average number of global data share read or write instructions executed per work item (affected by flow control)."
+  "``GDSInsts``", "Average number of global data share read or write instructions run per work item (affected by flow control)"
-  "``GPUBusy``", "Percentage of time GPU is busy."
-  "``L2CacheHit``", "Percentage of fetch, write, atomic, and other instructions that hit the data in L2 cache.
-Value range: 0% (no hit) to 100% (optimal)."
+  "``GPUBusy``", "Percentage of time GPU is busy" "``L2CacheHit``", "Percentage of fetch, write, atomic, and other instructions that hit the data in L2 cache (value range: 0% (no hit) to 100% (optimal))"
-  "``LDSBankConflict``", "Percentage of GPU time LDS is stalled by bank conflicts.
-Value range: 0% (optimal) to 100%."
-  "``LDSInsts``", "Average number of LDS read or write instructions executed per work item (affected by flow control).
+  "``LDSBankConflict``", "Percentage of GPU time LDS is stalled by bank conflicts (value range: 0% (optimal) to 100%)" "``LDSInsts``", "Average number of LDS read or write instructions run per work item (affected by flow control).
 Excludes flat instructions that read from or write to LDS."
-  "``MemUnitBusy``", "Percentage of GPU time the memory unit is active.
-The result includes the stall time (`MemUnitStalled`).
-This is measured with all extra fetches and writes and any cache or memory effects taken into account.
-Value range: 0% to 100% (fetch-bound)."
+  "``MemUnitBusy``", "Percentage of GPU time the memory unit is active, which is measured with all extra fetches and writes and any cache or memory effects taken into account (value range: 0% to 100% (fetch-bound))"
-  "``MemUnitStalled``", "Percentage of GPU time the memory unit is stalled.
-Try reducing the number or size of fetches and writes if possible.
-Value range: 0% (optimal) to 100%."
-  "``MemWrites32B``", "Total number of effective 32B write transactions to the memory."
-  "``TCA_BUSY_sum``", "Total number of cycles texture cache arbiter has a pending request, over all texture cache arbiter instances."
+  "``MemUnitStalled``", "Percentage of GPU time the memory unit is stalled (value range: 0% (optimal) to 100%)" "``MemWrites32B``", "Total number of effective 32B write transactions to the memory" "``TCA_BUSY_sum``", "Total number of cycles texture cache arbiter has a pending request, over all texture cache arbiter instances"
-  "``TCA_CYCLE_sum``", "Total number of cycles over all texture cache arbiter instances."
-  "``SALUBusy``", "Percentage of GPU time scalar ALU instructions are processed.
-Value range: 0% to 100% (optimal)."
-  "``SALUInsts``", "Average number of scalar ALU instructions executed per work item (affected by flow control)."
-  "``SFetchInsts``", "Average number of scalar fetch instructions from the video memory executed per work item (affected by flow control)."
+  "``TCA_CYCLE_sum``", "Total number of cycles over all texture cache arbiter instances" "``SALUBusy``", "Percentage of GPU time scalar ALU instructions are processed (value range: 0% to 100% (optimal))" "``SALUInsts``", "Average number of scalar ALU instructions run per work item (affected by flow control)" "``SFetchInsts``", "Average number of scalar fetch instructions from the video memory run per work item (affected by flow control)"
-  "``VALUBusy``", "Percentage of GPU time vector ALU instructions are processed.
-Value range: 0% to 100% (optimal)."
-  "``VALUInsts``", "Average number of vector ALU instructions executed per work item (affected by flow control)."
-  "``VALUUtilization``", "Percentage of active vector ALU threads in a wave.
-A lower number can mean either more thread divergence in a wave or that the work-group size is not a multiple of 64.
-Value range: 0%, 100% (optimal - no thread divergence)."
+  "``VALUBusy``", "Percentage of GPU time vector ALU instructions are processed (value range: 0% to 100% (optimal))" "``VALUInsts``", "Average number of vector ALU instructions run per work item (affected by flow control)" "``VALUUtilization``", "Percentage of active vector ALU threads in a wave, where a lower number can mean either more thread divergence in a wave or that the work-group size is not a multiple of 64 (value range: 0%, 100% (optimal - no thread divergence))"
-  "``VFetchInsts``", "Average number of vector fetch instructions from the video memory executed per work-item (affected by flow control).
-Excludes flat instructions that fetch from video memory."
+  "``VFetchInsts``", "Average number of vector fetch instructions from the video memory run per work-item (affected by flow control); excludes flat instructions that fetch from video memory"
-  "``VWriteInsts``", "Average number of vector write instructions to the video memory executed per work-item (affected by flow control).
-Excludes flat instructions that write to video memory."
+  "``VWriteInsts``", "Average number of vector write instructions to the video memory run per work-item (affected by flow control); excludes flat instructions that write to video memory"
-  "``Wavefronts``", "Total wavefronts."
+  "``Wavefronts``", "Total wavefronts"
-  "``WRITE_REQ_32B``", "Total number of 32-byte effective memory writes."
-  "``WriteSize``", "Total kilobytes written to the video memory.
-This is measured with all extra fetches and any cache or memory effects taken into account."
+  "``WRITE_REQ_32B``", "Total number of 32-byte effective memory writes" "``WriteSize``", "Total kilobytes written to the video memory; measured with all extra fetches and any cache or memory effects taken into account"
-  "``WriteUnitStalled``", "Percentage of GPU time the write unit is stalled.
-Value range: 0% (optimal) to 100%."
+  "``WriteUnitStalled``", "Percentage of GPU time the write unit is stalled (value range: 0% (optimal) to 100%)"

+You can lower ``ALUStalledByLDS`` by reducing LDS bank conflicts or number of LDS accesses.
+You can lower ``MemUnitStalled`` by reducing the number or size of fetches and writes.
+``MemUnitBusy`` includes the stall time (`MemUnitStalled`).

 Hardware counters by and over all texture addressing unit instances
 ---------------------------------------------------------------------------------------------------------------